Thousands of furnished rentals to book online

 Brussels is a very interesting city for Students.
 Next to being the capital of Belgium, it hosts the European District and with it the European Parliament.
 Brussels and their amazing restaurants, and places to fine dine are the perfect location for students who enjoy all kinds of eateries.
 With a thriving food scene there is an enormity of choice.
 There are lots of green spaces and parks scattered throughout the city, these are perfect in the summer for a picnic or hang out spot.
 For those students with a sweet tooth, Belgium chocolate is famous and delicious to enjoy.
 Chocolate has ties with Belgium since the 16th century and the city hosts some of the world's best chocolatiers.
 This is a short guide aiming at easing your transition once you move to Brussels.
 It includes information about universities and properties available in Brussels.
 When moving to Brussels being aware of proximity will be important to your studies and your day - day life.
 Therefore, finding suitable student accommodation is insuring a happier experience whilst studying!

-Modern 1-bedroom apartment with terrace garden for rent in Uccle
+Stylish 1-bedroom apartment with balcony for rent near the Grand-Place

 Show all properties

 Suitable options for student residences in Brussels are either rent a room in University halls, a shared home/flat or you rent your own apartment.
 Long term rentals usually come unfurnished, sublet rooms and short-term rentals will usually come furnished.
 If unsure please enquire, as the landlord will specify.
 When renting any form of student housing in Brussels there may require a minimum deposit.
 It will typically be one month rent and one months rent upfront.
 Some landlords could ask for a reference.
 A reference is for proof of paying the rent.
 Payslips or signed guarantor form from a parent/guardian will suffice.
 Some student residences may also require proof of enrollment.